Consensys/linea-specification/README.md

 Linea's stack is made up of multiple repositories, these include:

-- This repo, [linea-specification](https://github.com/Consensys/linea-specification): Specification of the constraint system defining Linea's zk-EVM
+- This repo, [linea-specification](https://github.com/Consensys/linea-specification): Specification of the constraint system defining Linea's zkEVM
 - [linea-monorepo](https://github.com/Consensys/linea-monorepo): The main repository for the Linea stack & network
 - [linea-besu](https://github.com/Consensys/linea-besu): Fork of Besu to implement the Linea-Besu client
 - [linea-sequencer](https://github.com/Consensys/linea-sequencer): A set of Linea-Besu plugins for the sequencer and RPC nodes